Kidney disease in cats: Diagnosis and advice for pet owners.

 Kidneys are made up of countless tiny units known as nephrons.
 Because there are so many nephrons per kidney, it’s not a big deal when a few are damaged.
 However, if a significant proportion of nephrons are destroyed, kidney function begins to deteriorate.
 Since symptoms don’t usually appear until two-thirds of the nephrons have ceased to work, the initial causes of the disease are difficult to determine.
 Kidney disease often shows up in older cats, and yet it’s not a disease that’s directly linked to the aging process.

 There’s no way to fully eliminate the possibility of your cat developing kidney disease, but there are some things that you can do to make this less likely.

+As with humans, obesity in cats can cause diabetes, a disease with a strong tendency to lead to kidney failure.
 If your cat is putting on too much weight, you should consult your family veterinarian to determine your cat’s ideal weight and diet.

 If your cat is showing any of the signs and symptoms of kidney failure – including fur loss, weight loss, increased urination, loss of appetite and lethargy – you should schedule an appointment with your family veterinarian as soon as possible.
 With medications and a special diet, you can slow the progression of your cat’s disease and ensure a good quality of life.